stanfordnlp/dspy/dspy-docs/docs/tutorials/rag.md

 (20, 50)
 ```

-Now that we have the data loaded let's start defining the signatures for sub-tasks of out Baleen pipeline.
+## Building Signatures

-## Building Signature
+Now that we have the data loaded, let's start defining the signatures for the sub-tasks of our pipeline.

-Given a question, we'll search for the top-3 passages in Wikipedia and then feed them as context for answer generation.
-Let's start by defining this signature: `context, question --> answer`.
+We can identify our simple input `question` and output `answer`, but since we are building out a RAG pipeline, we wish to utilize some contextual information from our ColBERT corpus.
+So let's define our signature: `context, question --> answer`.

 ```python
 class GenerateAnswer(dspy.Signature):